medizininformatik-initiative/clinical-cohort-definition-language/documentation/Documentation.md

 Within the inner array all elements are conjunct with "And".
 Based on the example {B}{C} .
 A special case is given if only one element is given, e.g. {A}.
 In this case, no logic operation is applied to this element in this hierarchic element.

--> exclusionCriteria = {{A},  {B, C}}
+-> exclusionCriteria = [[{A}], [{B}, {C}]]  = A OR (B AND C)

-## criterion
+## Criterion

 The previous introduced elements {A}, {B} and {C} are representative for different criteria.

-Each criterion represents a unique concept or statement, which is identified by its termCodes.
+Each criterion represents a unique medical concept, which is identified by its termCodes.
 A criterion can have multiple TermCodes if they are synonymous and mapped identically.
 Which can be further specified by applying a value filter.

-## termCode
+## Term Code

-The termCode defines a concept based on a coding system (i.e. LOINC).
-The triplet of code, system and version identify the concept.
-An additional display element allows for a human-readable form (This value SHALL be the same as the value define by the coding system)
+The termCode uniquely identifies a criterion based on a coding system (i.e. LOINC).
+The triplet of code, system and version identify the criterion.
+An additional display element allows for a human-readable form (This value SHALL be the same as the value defined by the coding system), which is not interpreted for translation.

+## Context

+There are cases where the termCode does not uniquely identify a criterion within an ontology as the same termCode is used to describe different criteria based on a context.
+For these cases the context introduced an additional triplet of code, system and version.
+The criterion is then uniquely identified by the combination of context and termCode.

-## valueFilter
+## Value Filter

-ValueFilter specify the value of a defined concept.
-Depending on the valueFilter Type, different value statements can be made.
-The valueFilter restricts the value of the highest interest of the resource.
+The Value Filter allows the filtering of the criterion by its main value (the value, which can always be expected to be set in the source system).
+There can only be exactly one value filter for each criterion.

+Three types of value filter exist: quantity-comparator, quantity-range and concept

-### quantity-comperator
+### quantity-comparator

-A valueFilter of type quantity-comperator can be applied to all numeric criterion concepts.
-It allows to use the common comparators represented as enumeration values:
+The type quantity-comparator can be applied to all numeric criteria.
+It allows the use of the folowing common comparators:

 | Enumeration | Comparator |
 | ----------- | ---------- |